ReactiveHTML/rimmel/README.md

 [The Collection](https://stackblitz.com/@dariomannu/collections/rimmel-js-experiments) 🧞 Stream-Oriented programming examples using Rimmel.

 ### Experiments
-Cutting-edge things you can do with Rimmel.
-Still being refined here and there, but will show you where things are moving and bring some inspiration.
+This is the cutting-edge of what you can do with Rimmel, still being refined here and there, but will show you where things are going and maybe give you some inspiration.

 [Web Components](https://stackblitz.com/@dariomannu/collections/web-components) 🧩 Experimental support for custom elements and web components in stream-oriented style.